 Alternatively, payment can be made by post by sending a cheque or postal order, made payable to Salford City Council, to PO Box 136, Parking Services, Manchester, M30 0YZ.

 If you feel the penalty charge notice issued for a parking contravention only, has been wrongly issued you can now appeal, or what's called 'make a challenge'.
-Rather than make an online challenge, if you prefer you can make a challenge by sending a letter to Salford City Council at the address shown on the notice.
-If you need to submit any evidence in support of your challenge, such as copy of a valid pay and display ticket, parking permit or blue badge, you need to make your challenge by post.
+Rather than make an online challenge, if you prefer you can do so by sending a letter to Salford City Council at the address shown on the notice.
+If you need to submit any evidence in support of your challenge, such as copy of a valid pay and display ticket, parking permit or blue badge, please do so as an attachment or include it with your letter.
 Please quote the Penalty Charge Notice number in all correspondence.

 Should this challenge be rejected and the penalty remain unpaid, a 'notice to owner' form will be issued that will provide a further opportunity to make representations to the council.
 Please note that service of a bus lane PCN has the same effect as a notice to owner to which representations can be made.
 Should these representations be rejected, an appeal may then be made to an independent body, the Traffic Penalty Tribunal.
 Further information can found on the Traffic Penalty Tribunal website.

 Referral of unpaid penalties